BIG-MAP/CSVMetadataAnnotator/README.md

 ## How to use it

-The app can be runned from the streamlit server here:
+The app can be runned from the streamlit server here:  [CSV Metadata Annotator](https://csvmetadataannotatorgit-npxdvcfym2fbq5bzzbpx4t.streamlit.app/)

 > Note: Running this app from the streamlit service means your csv data is uploaded to an **external server.** If you have concerns about **the security of your sensitive data**, then you need to carry out the local installation to run the app in your PC.